Skip to main content

 Plan but stay present

-While it’s important to plan, save and invest, don’t forget to spend some hard-earned money on yourself and the things that will help you enjoy the chapter of life you find yourself in today.
-Remember, your “wants” aren’t a bad thing.
-By embracing a healthy spending mindset, these purchases can bring you joy while you keep building toward your future.
+While it's important to plan, save and work toward building wealth, don't forget to spend some hard-earned money on yourself and the things that will help you enjoy the chapter of life you're in today.
+Having “wants" isn't a bad thing.
+By embracing a healthy money mindset, these purchases can bring you joy while you keep building toward your future.